SerenityXD/Airgap_Bootc/README.md

 **Note:** Bootc/ostree ISOs do not provide a graphical/manual partitioning option during installation.

+### Interactive Disk Selection (Recommended for Multi-Drive Systems)

+The SCVU Bootc ISO includes an interactive disk selector script that runs at boot.
+This allows you to:
+- View all available disks with sizes
+- Select which disk to install to
+- Confirm before installation begins

+**To use interactive disk selection:**

+1. **Boot from the ISO** and you'll see a menu asking you to select the target disk
+2. **Choose your target disk** from the numbered list
+3. **Confirm the selection** - the installer will show the selected disk and ask for confirmation
+4. **Installation proceeds** to only the selected disk

+This prevents accidental installation to wrong drives and is the recommended method for systems with multiple storage devices.

 ### Dual Boot with Windows

 To install this OS alongside Windows without overwriting it: